christopheraue/m-ruby-concurrently/guides/Troubleshooting.md

 To get an idea about the inner workings of Concurrently have a look at the [Flow of control][] section in the overview.

-## A concurrent proc is scheduled but never run
+## An evaluation is scheduled but never run

 Consider the following script: